yavuztas/java-spring-fundamentals/README.md

 Note that in order to build and run sample codes in this project Java 8 is required.

 ### Before Start
 First of all before we dive into Spring, one should get familiar with some basic programming principals which are highly accepted in Java world and moreover strictly followed in Spring Framework.
 By this way, I believe this guide will be much more effective and easily understandable.
-So let's get started on this.
 ### Object Oriented Programming
 One of the most popular programming paradigm is called Object Oriented Programming, generally abbreviated as OOP, suggests that **objects** should be used in computer programs.
 Objects are special structures in programming contain **data** in forms of their properties, also named as attributes.
 Besides they contain procedures which are responsible for altering this data.
 These are mostly called as functions.